-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+2 - The state allows the facility to monitor for certain contaminants at a frequency of less than one time per year because the concentrations of these contaminants do not change frequently.
 Some of our data presented in the above tables, though accurate, is more than one year old.